-Students applying for transfer from another J.D. program to The Law Schools must submit the following:
+Students applying for transfer from another J.D. degree program to The Law Schools must submit the following for the initial preliminary application review:

 - 1. A Transfer Student application, including a personal statement and application fee; - 2.
-Official transcripts; and - 3.
+Official transcript from current law school; and - 3.
 Documentation from current law school stating the student is in good academic and financial standing.

 The Law Schools will consider a course grade of 80.0 and above eligible for transfer.
-A transferring applicant may petition The Law Schools to accept a course grade of 75.0 to 79.0 to be eligible for transfer.
+A transfer applicant may petition the law school to accept a course grade of 75.0 to 79.0 to be eligible for transfer.
 A course grade of below 75.0 is not eligible for transfer.
 Elective course units may be eligible for transfer if the course is similar to one offered by The Law Schools.